sanity-io/next-sanity/packages/next-sanity/README.md

 ## Quick Start

-Instantly create a new free Sanity project - or link to an existing one - from the command line and connect it to your Next.js Application with the following terminal command:
+Instantly create a new free Sanity project - or link to an existing one - from the command line and connect it to your Next.js application with the following terminal command:

 ```bash
 npx sanity@latest init
 ```

 If you do not yet have a Sanity account you will be prompted to create one.
-This command will create the utilities you require to query content from Sanity.
-As well as embed a configurable content management system - Sanity Studio - into your Next.js app.
+This command will create basic utilities required to query content from Sanity.
+And optionally embed Sanity Studio - a configurable content management system - at a route in your Next.js application.

 ### Generating TypeScript Types

 If you have an embedded Studio with schema types in the same project as your Next.js app, use [Sanity TypeGen to generate TypeScript types][sanity-typegen] for your schema types and GROQ queries.

+**Run** the following command in your terminal to create a `schema.json` file at the root of your project.

 ```bash
 # Run this each time your schema types change
 npx sanity@latest schema extract
 ```

+**Run** the following command in your terminal to generate TypeScript types and create a `sanity.types.ts` file at the root of your project.

 ```bash
 # Run this each time your schema types or GROQ queries change
 npx sanity@latest typegen generate
 ```

-You should now have a `sanity.types.ts` file at the root of your project.

 If your Sanity Studio schema types are in a different project or repository, you can [configure Sanity TypeGen to write types to your Next.js project][sanity-typegen-monorepo].

-## Query Sanity Content
+## Query Sanity content

 Sanity content is typically queried with GROQ queries from a configured Sanity Client.
 [Sanity also supports GraphQL][sanity-graphql].

 ### Writing GROQ queries

 `next-sanity` exports the `groq` template literal which will give you syntax highlighting in [VS Code with the Sanity extension installed][vs-code-extension].

-Sanity TypeGen will [create Types for queries][sanity-typegen-queries] assigned to a variable that use `groq`.

 ```ts
 // ./src/sanity/lib/queries.ts